 the Minister is to notify the applicant of the reasons for the decision.

-[Regulation 37 amended in Gazette 23 Jun 2009 p.
+[Regulation 37 amended by Gazette 23 Jun 2009 p.
 2495-7.]

 38. Information on work on artesian wells to be provided at certain times

 A person who holds a licence in respect of an artesian well must give to the Minister information regarding the work to which the licence relates in the form approved —